jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) the second instalment is due and payable on 20 April in the following tax year, and on that date all resident withholding tax deductions made in relation to payments of interest made during the period beginning on 1 October in that tax year and ending on 31 March in that following tax year must be paid to the Commissioner.
 (3) If, as at the end of any month (in this subsection referred to as the specified month) in any tax year, any person has made resident withholding tax deductions, in relation to payments of interest, of more than $500 in aggregate since the beginning of the last month (in this subsection referred to as the month of prior payment) during which that person was required in accordance with this section to pay to the Commissioner an amount of resident withholding tax deductions made in relation to payments of interest, that person must pay to the Commissioner all resident withholding tax deductions made in relation to payments of interest since the beginning of the month of prior payment until the end of the specified month no later than the 20th of the month following the specified month.
 (4) All persons who make resident withholding tax deductions in accordance with the RWT rules in relation to payments of dividends, replacement payments, or taxable Maori authority distributions must pay all such deductions to the Commissioner on a monthly basis, with the deductions made during any month being paid to the Commissioner no later than the 20th of the following month.
-(5) Where any person (not being a person who continues to hold a valid certificate of exemption issued to that person, notwithstanding the cessation in carrying on a taxable activity) in any month— that person must pay to the Commissioner all resident withholding tax deductions made by that person with respect to that taxable activity and not earlier paid to the Commissioner no later than the 20th of the following month.
+(5) Where any person (not being a person who continues to hold a valid certificate of exemption issued to that person, notwithstanding the cessation in carrying on a taxable activity) in any month—that person must pay to the Commissioner all resident withholding tax deductions made by that person with respect to that taxable activity and not earlier paid to the Commissioner no later than the 20th of the following month.
   (a) ceases to carry on any taxable activity in respect of which that person has been required to make any resident withholding tax deductions; or
   (b) ceases to carry on any such taxable activity in New Zealand,— (6) Where any person in any month ceases to be a person holding a valid certificate of exemption issued to that person (not being a person who continues to be required to make resident withholding tax deductions by virtue of making payments in the course of or furtherance of a taxable activity notwithstanding that cessation in holding a valid certificate of exemption), that person must pay to the Commissioner all resident withholding tax deductions made by that person and not earlier paid to the Commissioner no later than the 20th of the following month.